How to Register Your Marriage in Korea (혼인신고): A Step-by-Step Guide

 What to bring: the full document checklist

 Documents split between the two sides of the marriage.
-Have originals plus at least one photocopy of each document.
+Have originals plus photocopies of identity documents, and ask the office in advance if it wants any extra copy or authentication for your country.

 Foreign spouse side